2015 Summer Camps

 What to Bring

 Each camper is provided with a camp T-shirt and is encouraged to wear it daily.
 Please label your child’s belongings.
 We recommend bringing the following items:

 - Sturdy closed-toe shoes

 Please provide your child with a packed lunch everyday.
-Friday is pizza day and Camp Elings will provide all campers with lunch.
+Friday is BBQ day at the park and Camp Elings will provide all campers with lunch.